PhantomPheonixCreations/Minecraft-LR/README.md

 to fix this error there are 3 methods:

-a) Re-installing the minecraft OpenGL file(medium/hard)
+a) Re-installing the minecraft OpenGL file

-b) Downloading Vulkan, OpenGL and OpenCL support on Microsoft store(easy)
+b) Downloading Vulkan, OpenGL and OpenCL support on Microsoft store

-c) getting a gpu for your computer or replacing/fixing the existing one(medium/hard)
+c) getting a gpu for your computer or replacing/fixing the existing one

-d, additional) re-installing your gpu driver(medium)
+d, additional) re-installing your gpu driver

 I recommend the B method, However if the issues happens again watch a YouTube video explaining the A method since it would be to long to read on github.